M/Y Eric & Letty

-M/Y Eric, Flamingo and Letty are three identical superior sister yachts with 10 cabins each, custom designed for cruising the Galapagos islands, famed for their incredible and varied wildlife.
+M/Y Eric and Letty are two identical superior sister yachts with 10 cabins each, custom designed for cruising the Galapagos islands, famed for their incredible and varied wildlife.
 These boats are renowned for their excellent guiding.

 At a Glance

 The guide to passenger ratio of one to ten is amongst the best in the Galapagos

 A capacity for just 20 passengers each so an intimate cruise experience

 Smart Voyager certified, a program by the Rainforest Alliance that credits operations that adhere to strict conservation standards

 The sun decks are great for whale and dolphin spotting as well as star gazing

 Meet our specialists

 Call us on (858) 523-9000 to start planning your vacation to M/Y Eric & Letty